Thad Luckinbill

 Thaddeus Rowe Luckinbill (born April 24, 1975) is an American actor and producer best known for playing J.T.
 Hellstrom on the CBS soap opera The Young and the Restless, from August 1999 to November 2010.
-He reprised the role of J.T. in December 2017.
+He reprised the role of J.T. from December 2017 to April 2018, again in March 2019, and again in May 2023.

+Since 2023, he has starred as CIA paramilitary officer Kyle McManus in the Taylor Sheridan spy thriller Lioness.

 Personal life

 Thad Luckinbill has an identical twin brother, Trent, who is 12 minutes his junior.
 Trent Luckinbill is a lawyer who lives in Los Angeles.
 In the final episode of the television series Law & Order: Criminal Intent, "To the Boy in the Blue Knit Cap", Trent briefly appeared as the identical twin murder victim/corpse lying beside the murder victim/corpse of the character played by Thad.

 Luckinbill married Young and the Restless co-star Amelia Heinle in March 2007 while their characters were also married on the show.
 He is stepfather to Heinle's son, August, from her previous marriage to Michael Weatherly.
-Their first child together, a son, Thaddeus Rowe, was born on November 2, 2007.[5]
+Their first child together, a son, Thaddeus Rowe, was born on November 2, 2007.
 Their second child, a daughter, Georgia March, was born on December 17, 2009.
-On March 1, 2017, Luckinbill filed for divorce from Heinle, citing "irreconcilable differences".
-However, as of late 2019, they are not divorced.
+On March 1, 2017, Luckinbill filed for divorce from Heinle, citing "irreconcilable differences", but as of late 2019, they were not divorced.

-Luckinbill enjoys playing volleyball, surfing, boxing and going to the gym.
+Luckinbill enjoys playing volleyball, surfing, boxing, and going to the gym.
 He occasionally plays for the Hollywood Knights basketball team.
 He majored in business finance at the University of Oklahoma.

-Luckinbill is a cousin of fellow actor Laurence Luckinbill -- the son-in-law of comedienne Lucille Ball and husband to entertainer Luci Arnaz, and more distantly related to film directors Lana and Lilly Wachowski.
+Luckinbill is a cousin of fellow actor Laurence Luckinbill, who is the son-in-law of comedienne Lucille Ball and husband to entertainer Luci Arnaz, and Luckinbill is more distantly related to film directors Lana and Lilly Wachowski.